Zenoleader/MGS-Bot/CUSTOM FILES/README.md

 **1. Privacy Policy:** MGS takes your private data very seriously.
 To protect you, we will tell you all the information we gather from you and how we use it!

 **2. Security:** The MGS development team does all they can to keep your information safe.
 We can't 100% guarantee that your information will be safe since the internet isn't 100% fool proof.
+We secure your privacy in our support server.

 **3. Storage of Data:** Only the data such as your server name, a few roles, server/member id's, & user tags **are stored permanently** until a dev deletes it or you request your data to be deleted.

 **4. Changes of the Policy:** Any changes of the privacy policy will be updated and told to everyone using the bot as soon as possible.
 We will notify you using dm's or the "alert" command. **The policy has been in effect since 2/1/23.**

 **5. Questions:** Have any quetions or concerns about our policy?
-Don't fret, just email us: [zenoytmoderator@gmail.com](https://mail.google.com/mail/u/0/?tab=rm&ogbl#inbox?compose=GTvVlcSGKZhBszrHHTQmKjJcLfbLQSHChbjFFbfRvSgDwxjnXSzVFDqcfTfNLFfRzhXtGlZZzqBKr). **Our responses could take 3-5 business days.**
+Don't fret, just email us: [zenoytmoderator@gmail.com](https://mail.google.com/mail/u/0/?fs=1&tf=cm&source=mailto&to=zenoytmoderator@gmail.com). **Our responses could take 3-5 business days.**

 [Main Page](#MGS-Discord-Bot)